coreos/scripts/ROADMAP.md

    - bootctl or similar tool can select between partitions.
    - coreos-setgoodroot converted to a new tool and stand-alone service.
    - Optional: support gptprio in systemd's UEFI bootloader.
+ - Support OEM updates on CoreOS via rkt and strudel.
+ - Support using the SDK as a stand-alone container.
+   - Primary motivation is easier deployment of [CI](#CI) systems for the OS.
+   - Secondary motivation is to support using the SDK on CoreOS itself.
+   - Requires running `repo init` *after* entering the SDK.
+   - Should support using loop devices without needing udev.